 when she took him for walks, the sound of her voice like warm milk

 All that would be a sweet memory that only he and papa shared

-To plant a tree in memory of Barbara Elayne Wheable-Front, please click here.
+To plant a beautiful memorial tree in memory of Barbara Elayne Wheable-Front, please visit our Tree Store.